Fetal Size Guide: Weekly Weight and Height

 Key Milestones According To Trimester

-• First Trimester (Week 1-12): The embryo develops organs and the basic body structure.
+• First Trimester (Weeks 1-12): Foundation Building: The embryo develops organs and the basic body structure.
 By week 12, the baby has recognizable human features.

-• Second Trimester (Week 13-26): The baby grows rapidly, and movements become noticeable.
+• Second Trimester (Weeks 13-26): Rapid Growth: The baby grows rapidly, and movements become noticeable.
 External features like hair and skin continue to develop.

-• Third Trimester (Week 27-40): The baby focuses on gaining weight and strength, preparing for life outside the womb.
+• Third Trimester (Weeks 27-40): Strength & Prep: The baby focuses on gaining weight and strength, preparing for life outside the womb.
 The lungs and organs continue maturing.

 Conclusion